 You will notice that the color of the text changes as you type.
 The different colors are examples of the Do-file Editor's syntax highlighting.
-The colors and text properties of the syntax elements can be changed by right-clicking in the Do-file Editor, selecting Preferences... and then clicking on the Syntax highlighting tab in the resulting window.
+The colors and text properties of the syntax elements can be changed by right-clicking in the Do-file Editor, selecting Preferences..., and clicking on the Colors tab in the resulting window.
 You can also define your own list of keywords for syntax highlighting.